Bournemouth Nature and Countryside

 In terms of natural parts of Bournemouth, notable features include Boscombe Chine Gardens, Bournemouth Gardens and Compton Acres.
 Outside of the town are a vast array of different rural attractions such as the New Forest – the largest section of forestry and pastureland in Southern England.

 Tree Preservation Orders in Bournemouth

 Up until 1st April 2019, Bournemouth was part of a standalone council known as Bournemouth Borough Council.
-Now, it is part of Bournemouth, Christchurch and Poole (BCP) Council.
+Now, it is part of the Bournemouth, Christchurch and Poole (BCP) Council.
 Due to this, all of the rules around conservation, preservation and planning as a whole apply to all three areas.

-In BPC Council’s dedicated urban design, trees and conservation section of their website, the policies around natural assets are clearly outlined.
+In BCP Council’s dedicated urban design, trees and conservation section of their website, the policies around natural assets are clearly outlined.
 Within these rules, information about ancient monuments, archaeological sites, hedgerow regulations, listed buildings and urban design is provided in direct relation to Bournemouth, Christchurch and Poole.

 Arranging a Tree Survey